-Figure 1 shows the scenario.
-A quadrocopter is relying on an external positioning system to continuously update its system parameters.
-In general, there are many cases in which applications benefit from getting more accurate positioning information.
-Examples are the controlled physical movement of a robot [1] or the efficient information transport via an ad-hoc network [2].
-A discussion of preferences for systems using active or passive mobile devices can be found in [3].
-If privacy is an issue, passive localization systems should be preferred.
-For example, the infrastructure of the Cricket system [4] has no knowledge about the current position of any mobile device.
 However, this system architecture also has several disadvantages.
 The accuracy suffers if the mobile device moves during a series of (at least three) measurements.
 In some cases, e.g. using ultrasound, this is a strong limitation because a set of measurements can take up to several hundred milliseconds.
 In our scenario, the object to be localized is flying.
 That makes a complete stop during a set of measurements impossible.
 The object will always drift in a random direction.
 In active systems the mobile device emits a signal and the infrastructure receives it simultaneously.
 Thus, better accuracies and higher velocities for the mobile devices are possible.

 There are a number of localization systems described in the literature, which are based on different measurement and localization techniques.
 Each of those systems has its benefits and problems.
 Unfortunately, no system (neither commercial nor academic) fulfills all the requirements for localizing flying quadrocopters.
 Real-time localization is frequently an issue, for example some systems rely on an iterative position estimation.
-Furthermore, many other systems are simply too heavy to be carried by the flying robot.
+Furthermore, many systems are simply too heavy to be carried by the flying robot.
 Therefore, we investigated appropriate real-time localization techniques and came up with a new solution that perfectly meets the needs in this application domain.
-We implemented a system based on ultrasonic distance measurements that is lightweight and can be carried by our quardrocopter.
+We implemented a system based on ultrasonic distance measurements that is lightweight and can be carried by our quadrocopter.
 In summary, we not only provide a framework for our chosen scenario but also for other cases of real-time indoor localization.
+More detailed information can be found in our technical report [3].

-The rest of the paper is organized as follows. into three differences of the art of localization systems.
-In Section IV, we present the mathematical background of our localization system.
-Then, Section V presents some insights into the performance of the system.
-The test system is finally described in Section VI.
-Finally, Section VII concludes the paper.
+The rest of the paper is organized as follows.
+Section II surveys the state of the art of localization systems.
+In Section III, we present the mathematical background of our localization system.
+Then, Section IV presents some insights into the performance of the system.
+The test system is finally described in Section V. Finally, Section VI concludes the paper.